 Inflation Rate in Uruguay averaged 30.94 percent from 1938 until 2020, reaching an all time high of 182.86 percent in June of 1968 and a record low of -7.12 percent in February of 1950.
 This page provides the latest reported value for - Uruguay Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Uruguay Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.

-Inflation Rate in Uruguay is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Uruguay to stand at 6.50 in 12 months time.
-In the long-term, the Uruguay Inflation Rate is projected to trend around 7.00 percent in 2020, according to our econometric models.
+Inflation Rate in Uruguay is expected to be 9.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Uruguay to stand at 8.00 in 12 months time.
+In the long-term, the Uruguay Inflation Rate is projected to trend around 7.50 percent in 2021 and 6.60 percent in 2022, according to our econometric models.